MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgOrganizationSettingProfileCardProperty.md

 # New-MgOrganizationSettingProfileCardProperty

 ## SYNOPSIS
-Create new navigation property to profileCardProperties for organization
+Create a new profileCardProperty for an organization.
+The new property is identified by its **directoryPropertyName** property.
+For more information on adding properties to the profile card for an organization, see customize the profile card.

 ## SYNTAX